Advertiser disclosure

 Essay #1

-Although this is the first question asked by Georgetown, it may be smart to save this question for the end.
+Although this is one of the first questions asked by Georgetown, it may be smart to save this question for the end.
 This is because there are a lot of prompts that Georgetown asks that reveal many of your interests and skills.

 Therefore, to ensure you are not repeating yourself in your responses, answer this question last.
 Every essay you are responding to should reveal something new!